 There are old ways of describing life that I have grown to believe are very accurate.
 If we sit and look at the wonderful designs on the wall of a mosque, we can see a visualisation of the movement of our cells, or the way we move through life.
 We are a collection of iterations that we share with all things, but somehow, we create ourselves within these things, moving within the waves of something else’s wishes.

 It wouldn’t be hard to fathom that we have a new life when we think of the internet.
 Some people suggest that the nature of storage resembles a neural network, but this new life was missing something.
 Permanence.
 Not so long ago this was corrected when Nakamoto sent 10 Bitcoins to Hal Finney.
-The Blockchain created a sense of permanence that didn’t exist in the world wide web, not because we can’t store the web in a similar way that we can store the blockchain, but because the very idea of the Blockchain IS permanence and ideas matter.
+The Blockchain created a sense of permanence that didn’t exist in the world wide web, not because we can’t store the web in a similar way that we can store the blockchain, but because the very idea of the Blockchain IS permanence and in this sense, ideas do matter.

 There are, however, many types of structure that can be built on the blockchain.
 I would suggest that we have all the parts of an animal being mapped out, the bits and pieces that mean something can function.
 The blockchain gives all this permanence and perhaps it will be the role of humans to help give it sentience.